Toby7658/History-Onics/README.md

 menu was put in place for all screens, as this seems to be a common theme with other sites currently through further research, however, in-order to show adaptability with building this site, the hamburger-bar was set in place for screens smaller than 950px.
 This also shows the responsiveness as the screens are minimized.
 The top navigation menu bar sits at the top right-hand side of the screen and allows the user to navigate through seven pages (the eight page being the submission button which cannot be accessed unless pressing 'submit' on the contact page).
 Each element becomes underlined as the user hovers over the tabs seperately.
+This aspect was influenced by the Love Running Module via [Code Institute](https://codeinstitute.net/ie/)

 ![Navigation Menu Bar](./assets/images/nav-menu-bar.jpg)